rust-lang/rust/text/0000-loop-break-value.md

 The proposal changes the syntax of `break` statements, requiring updates to parsers and possibly syntax highlighters.

-The type of `loop` expressions is no longer fixed and cannot be explicitly typed.

 # Alternatives
 [alternatives]: #alternatives